Steven Stucky

 Steven Edward Stucky (November 7, 1949 − February 14, 2016) was a Pulitzer Prize-winning American composer.

 Life and career

-Stucky was born in Hutchinson, Kansas.
+Steven Stucky was born in Hutchinson, Kansas.
 At age 9, he moved with his family to Abilene, Texas, where, as a teenager, he studied music in the public schools and, privately, viola with Herbert Preston, conducting with Leo Scheer, and composition with Macon Sumerlin.
-He attended Baylor University and Cornell.
-Stucky worked with Karel Husa and Daniel Sternberg.
+At Baylor University, he studied composition with Richard Willis, and conducting with Daniel Sternberg.